duolicious/.github/profile/README.md

 # Duolicious

-Duolicious is an app for meeting like-minded people.
+Duolicious is a personality-based dating app for meeting like-minded people.

 The Duolicious app is available on [Google Play](https://play.google.com/store/apps/details?id=app.duolicious) and the [web](https://web.duolicious.app/).
 The iOS app is coming soon.